 If you’re experiencing blurred vision when reading or driving, turning on more lights than you are used to, or find glare a problem when driving at night, you may have cataracts.
-Dr. Laura Pallan of Ophthalmology Consultants, with locations in Moon, Moon Township, and the Brentwood area of Pittsburgh, Pennsylvania, is a highly skilled eye surgeon and an expert in cataract treatment.
+Dr. Laura Pallan of Ophthalmology Consultants, with locations in Moon Township, and the Brentwood area of Pittsburgh, Pennsylvania, is a highly skilled eye surgeon and an expert in cataract treatment.
 She can restore the vision you’ve lost due to cataracts and get you back to your daily routine.
 Contact the office today to schedule an exam and discover whether cataracts are causing your vision difficulties.

 The lens in your eye, where cataracts form, lies behind the iris or colored portion of the eye.
 A healthy lens is clear and focuses light and image passing into your eye onto your retina, which then transforms the image into signals for the brain to interpret.
 As you age, tissues within the lens break down, clump together, and form cloudy areas, or cataracts, on the lens.